cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

         name: Tanja Lange
         org: Department of Mathematics and Computer Science, Technische Universiteit Eindhoven, The Netherlands
   BLMP19:
-    title: Quantum circuits for the CSIDH optimizing quantum evaluation of isogenies
+    title: "Quantum circuits for the CSIDH: optimizing quantum evaluation of isogenies"
     seriesinfo:
         "In": Advances in Cryptology - EUROCRYPT 2019
         DOI: 10.1007/978-3-030-17656-3